 Your privacy remains protected to some or more extent.
 The Hotspot Shield provides you with a virtual tunnel through which, you access different websites and thus, you are sure to be anonymous as your ISP, etc. cannot snoop on what websites you are visiting.

 The websites too, cannot track you as the IP address is changed.
 The IP address was changed and whatismyipaddress.com could not resolve it as a proxy.
 It maintained that the site got my router IP address – which is good.
 If your computer has Flash cookies, and the website employs browser fingerprints, chances are that the marketing companies related to the website may find out who you are – based on your surfing habits.

 You can also browse safely at public WiFi hotspots.
 There are many dangers of public WiFi as explained in the linked article.
 You can be hacked or at least, be watched by others who might be snooping on your computers’ outgoing and incoming data packets.
 A free VPN that offers anonymity along with a proxy can help you stay secure.

 The Hotspot Shield VPN offers all of the above.
 So we can assume the VPN is good, especially as it comes free.
 There are paid versions as well if you wish to go ad-free.

 Cons of Hotspot Shield VPN

 One of the cons of Hotspot Shield is the slightly slow connection.
-It is not the same during all the hours of the day (and night) but when the traffic is good on the Internet (speaking of the Western world), the VPN is exceptionally slow, causing DNS resolution timeouts so then the webpages do not load.
+It is not the same during all the hours of the day (and night), but when the traffic is good on the Internet (speaking of the Western world), the VPN is slow, causing DNS resolution timeouts so then the webpages do not load.